 If you wish to file a complaint, use the online complaint form or call 311.

 Tree Canopy Law

 On July 30th 2013, County Executive Isiah Leggett signed the Tree Canopy Bill into law.
+It took effect on March 1st, 2014.
 This law will establish new trees across the County to help ensure a better future for the County's residents and environment.
 If you have additional questions about the Tree Canopy Law, email askDEP@montgomerycountymd.gov.

 Looking for information about the Roadside Tree Law?
 Visit the Department of Permitting Services.

 Frequently Asked Questions About the Tree Canopy Law

 The Tree Canopy Law requires property owners to plant new trees during development.
 Planting trees helps offset the impacts of development on the natural environment.